Sciebo-RDS/connexion-plus/README.md

 app = App(app, use_tracer=config.initialize_tracer(), use_logging_level=logging.DEBUG)
 ```

-It improve the performance slightly, when you lower the log-level.
+It improve the performance slightly, when you set the log-level to a higher level (INFO, WARNING).

+The App inheritates from connexion app, so you can use it like the connexion application.
+In the following code snippets, you can see the usage of this app.

 ## Prometheus / Metrics